Platform logo

 4. Discussion

-The research path characterized by interdisciplinary meetings, surveys of user needs, and the critical analysis of the initial layout made it possible to highlight various design aspects.
-The new design solution shows that it is possible to distance oneself from a traditional hospital system design, characterized by rigid structural and plan constraints, and create something more distinctive, better focused on the organizational and care model required, and on users' needs.
+The research path, which included interdisciplinary meetings, surveys of user needs, and critical analysis of the initial layout, enabled us to highlight various design aspects.
+The new design solution shows that it is possible to distance oneself from a traditional hospital system design, characterised by rigid structural and plan constraints, and create something more distinctive, better focused on the organisational and care model required and on users' needs.
 The building is a triple-bodied courtyard layout, similar to many others on the national and international scene.

 The feature that immediately emerges by observing the layout is the use of curved lines both in the walls and in the flooring to define the spaces.
 This element is found in the scientific literature as an expression of the philosophy underlying the birth event (Lepori, 2008).
-Together with the other design choices illustrated above, such as attention to the entrance, the midwives' workstation, the presence of social spaces, the care and extensiveness of the birth room, they demonstrate how the physiology of birth can be applied to the architectural project.
-It is not just about building beautiful rooms equipped with comfortable colours and furnishings, but a commitment from the designer is required during the design of the spatial layout.
+Together with the other design choices illustrated above, such as attention to the entrance, the midwives' workstation, the presence of social spaces, and the care and extensiveness of the birth room, they demonstrate how the physiology of birth can be applied to the architectural project.
+It is not just about building beautiful rooms with comfortable colors and furnishings; the designer must commit to the spatial layout design.

 5. Conclusions

-The project provides evidence of the importance of the interdisciplinary approach.
-The findings represent the base for creating a built environment able to improve health outcomes, achieve healthy behaviours and foster staff practice.
-The research identified new requirements and design suggestions to address the future design process and project and created a new layout for a Midwifery-Led Unit.
-As translation of spatial and environmental users' needs, the results increase the knowledge about birth spaces and represent innovative hospital management and technical office model.
+The project provides evidence of the importance of an interdisciplinary approach.
+The findings represent the basis for creating a built environment able to improve health outcomes, achieve healthy behaviours, and foster staff practice.
+The study identified new requirements and design suggestions to address the future design process and project, as well as a new layout for a midwifery-led unit.
+As a translation of spatial and environmental users' needs, the results increase knowledge about birth spaces and represent innovative hospital management and technical office models.

 Contributor statement